-The formula has enormous practical consequences.
-As set forth in the affidavit of Alan Mallach (Appendix J), this formula, if applied to determinations of statewide housing need, results in a negative statewide housing obligation.\ It results in equally irrational results when applied to specific municipalities.
-When applied to the fair share determinations made by this Court, it results in a 35 percent diminution in the fair share of Denville Township and a negative fair share for Washington Township.
+wide housing need, results in a negative statewide housing obligation.
+It results in equally irrational results when applied to specific municipalities.
+For example, when applied to the fair share determinations made by this Court, it results in a very substantial diminution in the fair share of the four defendant municipalities.
 Consequently, the Affordable Housing Council would be required by section 7(c)(1) to grant substantive certification to housing elements and fair share ordinances based on such bizarre calculations of municipal fair share.